- Fort William

 West Highland Museum has not told us about their dining options.

-West Highland Museum has not told us if they are fully wheelchair friendly.
+No, West Highland Museum is not wheelchair friendly.

-West Highland Museum has not told us if they are fully pushchair friendly.
+No, West Highland Museum have stated they are not pushchair friendly.

 West Highland Museum has not told us if they are dog friendly.